A revolutionary technology for understanding chemical reactions

 Observe catalyst dynamics with full S/TEM performance

-The Nano-Reactor enables users to achieve real-world gas conditions pressures of 1 Bar, while imaging at atomic resolution.
+The Nano-Reactor enables users to achieve real-world gas conditions pressures of up to 2 Bar, while imaging at atomic resolution.
 The Nano-Reactor has been designed such that the thickness of the gas flow at the position of the sample is in the 10 um range, giving close to zero interaction with the electron beam.
 As a sample carrier, the Nano-Reactor’s lower SiNx window has a quadruple benefit of supporting the sample for S/TEM imaging, thermally insulating the heated sample area from the bulk material (at RT) of the Nano-Reactor and being chemically inert to most samples and gases enclosing the gas safely within the Nano-Reactor.

-The single top window (EDS version, 50 nm thick) and 10 bottom SiNx windows (30 nm thick) have almost no interaction with the S/TEM primary beam so to minimize the background signal.
+The single top window (EDS version, 50 nm thick) and the bottom SiNx windows (30 nm thick) have almost no interaction with the S/TEM primary beam so to minimize the background signal.
 For low contrast samples an Ultra High Resolution Nano-Reactor is available with a top chip window of just 30nm thick.
 Each Nano-Reactor MEMS device is thoroughly tested to ensure safe operation in the high-vacuum S/TEM environment.

 EDS top chips

 Receive more information and achieve a higher resolution

 Our EDS top chips allow for a large solid angle of X-ray detection.
 Thanks to the extra bulk material removed around the electron (and X-ray) transparent membrane even quanta with low take-off angles can leave the Nano-Reactor and find their way to an EDS detector (1).
 A small alpha tilt of the in situ holder (20 – 30 deg) will result in a significant increase of the EDS count rate.
 This enables elemental mapping of the sample in a short period of time (typically less than 30 minutes).
 In combination with the exceptional high stability of our Nano-Reactor this allows for high resolution elemental mapping.